Your Recovery

 What is Naloxone Resurgence – Opioid drugs on a table.
 Those struggling with an opioid addiction who are getting treatment should ask “how long does Narcan last?”.

-Naloxone is an opioid antagonist that is popularly sold under the brand name Narcan.
-This drug was created to block or reverse the effects of narcotics, especially in users.
+Naloxone, also known as the brand name Narcan, is the main medicine which is used to reverse an opioid overdose.
+The medicine is an opioid antagonist, which means it attached to opioid receptors and then will reverse and block the effects of other opioids.
 Narcan is mostly used to treat cases of narcotic overdose in emergencies, and one of the most important questions people have is “how long does Narcan last?”

 However, most abusers of opioids live in denial of a problem, making it necessary for a drug like Naloxone to be created, and both practitioners and users need to understand “how long does Narcan last?”